Thainstone Energy Recovery Plant in Aberdeenshire

 Promoters and partnerships

-The promoter of this project is Agile Energy Recovery (Inverurie) Ltd (AERI), a special purpose vehicle which owns all the assets in the project - including the site lease, planning permission, and the grid connection.
+The promoter/developer is Agile Energy Recovery (Inverurie) Ltd (AERI), a special purpose vehicle which owns all the assets in the project including the site lease, planning permission and the grid connection.

-AERI is led by an experienced team of engineers with more than 200 years of collective experience in the oil and gas, utility, and construction sectors.
-They bring experience and knowledge in project development/management, engineering, planning, quality management, commercial/contract, IT and systems engineering.
+AERI is led by an experienced Team of engineers with over 200 years of collective experience in the oil and gas, utility, and construction sectors both domestically and internationally.
+Team members bring experience and knowledge in project development/management, engineering, planning, quality management, commercial/contract, IT and systems engineering.